digitaltechconsulting/dot-net-core-secure-webapi-azure-ad-docker-support/README.md

 Once you have downloaded `digitaltechconsulting/secure-web-api:latest` on your machine.
 You can setup container using `docker-compose` OR  `docker run` command

+### `docker-compose` approach
-- If you are using `docker-compose`  make sure you are in the same directory where your [`docker-compose.yml`](https://github.com/digitaltechconsulting/dot-net-core-secure-webapi-azure-ad-docker-support/blob/master/docker-compose.yml) file is
+- Make sure you are in the same directory where your [`docker-compose.yml`](https://github.com/digitaltechconsulting/dot-net-core-secure-webapi-azure-ad-docker-support/blob/master/docker-compose.yml) file is
+-
+- Run below command

 `
 docker-compose up -d --no-build
 `

+### `docker run`  approach